 - New developments and planning applications

-- Bird attractants such as landscaping or outdoor eateries
+- Potential bird attractants such as landscaping or outdoor eateries (this extends 13km from the airport).

 - Filming or events involving lighting or pyrotechnics